PeterBengtson/control-tower-log-aggregator/README.md

 as a starting point for each aggregation.
 It then adds one file at a time to the dummy file until all component files have been aggregated.
 This is possible because multipart uploads, whilst requiring that all files but the last are 5 MB or greater, allow the last file to be any size.
-When all files have been added to the dummy file, a final result file is created by creating another copy, but without the initial 5 MB of dummy data.
+When all files have been added to the dummy file, a final result file is produced by making another copy without the initial 5 MB of dummy data.

 As the aggregation is done in place in a dedicated scratch pad bucket, the process is fast even though a multipart upload is done for each component log file.
 S3 is a high-capacity storage engine that